Skip to main content

 Can I get help with my energy bills?

 If you or someone you know is struggling to pay energy bills, look for advice through Citizens Advice or Ofgem’s websites.
-Citizens Advice has a helpline or online webchat where you can ask questions.
-National Energy Action, a charity working on fuel poverty, also runs a national helpline for a couple of hours each morning Monday-Friday.
+Citizens Advice has centres all over the UK, which you can phone up or drop into to get support.
+It also has a special text line that you can call for free advice.
+National Energy Action, a charity working on fuel poverty, runs a national helpline open for a few hours every day Monday-Friday.

 All three organisations recommend that the first step you take should be speaking to your supplier.
-According to Ofgem, “Suppliers must work with you to agree on a payment plan you can afford under Ofgem rules.”
+According to the regulator, “Ofgem’s rules mean they [your supplier] must work with you to agree on a payment plan you can afford.”
 They say that explaining the circumstances can help to ensure that you don’t get disconnected.

 Both Ofgem and Citizens Advice also have guidance if your supplier has threatened to disconnect you or you have debt related to energy bills.